• Skip to primary navigation

 • Make the cake batter: In a medium bowl, whisk together the flour, baking powder, cinnamon and salt.
 Set aside.

-• In a large bowl with an electric beater or the bowl of a stand mixer fitted with the paddle attachment, cream together the butter and sugar at medium speed until lightened, about 2 minutes.
-Beat in the eggs, one at a time, beating well between additions and scraping the bowl, as needed.
+• In a large bowl with an electric mixer or the bowl of a stand mixer fitted with the paddle attachment, cream together the butter and sugar at medium speed until lightened, about 2 minutes.
+Beat in the eggs, one at a time, beating well between additions and be sure to scrape the bowl, as needed.
 Add the vanilla and mix in.

 • With mixer on low, add 1/3 of the flour mixture, followed by 1/2 of the milk.
 Add another 1/3 of the flour mixture, the remaining milk, then the remaining flour.
 Mix just until combined.